-Offensive coordinator Tony Sparano believes he can do a better job of using backup quarterback Tim Tebow.
+New York Jets offensive coordinator Tony Sparano stated on Friday that he could do a better job of using backup quarterback Tim Tebow.

 Sparano admitted that he could call more passing plays for Tebow in order to keep defenses guessing about what the offense is going to do when in the wild cat package.
 To this point in the season, Tebow has only attempted three passes, completing two of them.